Improved early warning of compact binary mergers using higher modes of gravitational radiation: A population study: Abstract

 \section{Abstract}

 A gravitational-wave (GW) early-warning of a compact-binary coalescence event, with a sufficiently tight localisation skymap, would allow telescopes to point in the direction of the potential electromagnetic counterpart before its onset.
-This will enable astronomers to extract valuable information of the complex astrophysical phenomena triggered around the time of the merger.
 Use of higher-modes of gravitational radiation, in addition to the dominant mode typically used in templated real-time searches, was recently shown to produce significant improvements in early-warning times and skyarea localisations for a range of asymmetric-mass binaries.
-In this work, we perform a large-scale study to assess the benefits of this method for a population of compact binary merger observations.
+We perform a large-scale study to assess the benefits of this method for a population of compact binary merger observations.
 In particular, we inject 100,000 such signals in Gaussian noise, with component masses $m_1 \in \left[1, 60 \right] M_{\odot}$ and $m_2 \in \left [1, 3 \right] M_{\odot}$.
 We consider three scenarios involving ground-based detectors: the fifth (O5) observing run of the Advanced LIGO-Virgo-KAGRA network, its projected Voyager upgrade, as well as a proposed third generation (3G) network.
 We find that for fixed early warning times of $20-60$ seconds, the inclusion of the higher modes can provide localisation improvements of a factor of $\gtrsim 2$ for up to $\sim 60\%$ ($70 \%$) of the neutron star-black hole systems in the O5 (Voyager) scenario.
-Considering only those neutron star-black hole systems which can produce potential electromagnetic counterparts, such improvements in the localisation can be expected for $\sim 5-35\%$ $(20-50\%)$ binaries in O5 (Voyager), although the localisation areas themselves depend on the distances.
+Considering only those neutron star-black hole systems which can produce potential electromagnetic counterparts, such improvements in the localisation can be expected for $\sim 5-35\%$ $(20-50\%)$ binaries in O5 (Voyager).
 For the 3G scenario, a significant fraction of the events have time gains of a minute to several minutes, assuming fiducial target localisation areas of 100 to 1000 sq. deg.